 Product Analysis and UX Audit before the Redesign

-A redesign done right always starts with research.
+A product redesign done right always starts with research.
 It’s necessary to analyze the current UX in great detail, determine its weaknesses, and how it can be improved.
 The first step here will be the analysis of the current user experience by the design team, conducted and assessed from the perspective of the goals and values of the product.
 Here’s the recommended course of action for the product analysis and UX auditing step: